-Human Rights Act / No torture
+Human Rights Act and Judicial Review / No torture

 Liberty: Plans to amend HRA threaten soldiers’ ability to seek justice